 Speakers: Caroline Nevejan (Amsterdam), Miren Estensoro (Orkestra)

 The European Union has developed a thorough discourse on sustainable urban development, refining it over the years thanks to the urban initiatives promoted through the Cohesion Policy, other specific urban-oriented actions and the Urban Agenda for the EU.
-In the period 2014-2020, ESIF support around 1,000 integrated sustainable urban development strategies distributed across Europe, and this support will be reinforced in the upcoming programming period.
+In the 2014-2020 period, ESIF supports around 1,000 integrated sustainable urban development strategies distributed across Europe, and this support will be reinforced in the upcoming programming period.

 From the discussions it emerged that many cities across Europe are working with the research community as co-creators in the design and implementation of their city strategies or regarding specific projects, constantly innovating new forms of interaction between science and policy-making.

 The added value of the science-policy nexus was clearly recognised at local level towards a more transparent and evidence-based policy-making process.
 In addition, it was claimed as significant for the harmonisation of territorial knowledge at EU level.